tcm12/harapAlb/README.md

 The most challanging part was the Save part.

-I was a fun journey and I learned a lot from working on this game.
+It was a fun journey and I learned a lot from working on this game.

 You can find the C# code inside ./Assets/Scripts